Our ParishLearn more about our parish, our faith, and the ministries we provide.

-St. Mary’s is blessed to have a vibrant staff of three priests and one deacon.
+St. Mary’s is blessed to have a vibrant staff of two priests and one deacon.
 The clergy are responsible for administering the sacraments of the church, providing the pastoral services to the church community and leading us in worship and prayer.

 Father George Dokos assumed the duties of pastor at St. Mary’s in the Fall of 2014.

 He has a Bachelor’s of Science in Pharmacy from the University of Minnesota (1995), a Masters of Divinity from Holy Cross Greek Orthodox School of Theology (1999) and a Ph.D. from the University of Thessaloniki (2010).

 He is married to Presbytera Christa and they have four children.
 Fr.
 George was ordained to Holy Diaconate on December 8, 2001, and the Holy Priesthood on April 28, 2002, by Metropolitan Isaiah of Denver.
 He served Holy Trinity Greek Orthodox Church in Dallas, Texas, 2001-2004, Transfiguration Greek Orthodox Church in Sioux Falls, South Dakota, 2007-2008, and Saints Peter and Paul Greek Orthodox Church in Boulder, Colorado, 2008-2014.